OccludeNet: A Causal Journey into Mixed-View Actor-Centric Video Action Recognition under Occlusions: OccludeNet Dataset

-\paragraph{Quality Control.} All videos are carefully screened to ensure clips accurately represent the intended action class with sufficient occlusion, excluding those that are overly blurry or unrecognizable.
-The recorded data also ensures diversity by including the visual characteristics of the actors.
-All contributors are the authors of this paper and are professionally accountable for maintaining video quality for the collected data.
-For synthetic data, we use occluders with resolutions exceeding 30,000 pixels to maintain visual clarity.
-The entire dataset is uniformly annotated, facilitating efficient experimentation across various models.
+All videos undergo careful manual screening to ensure each clip accurately represents its action class with sufficient occlusion; approximately 4,000 samples were discarded due to blur or unrecognizability.
+We ensure diversity of actor appearance (body shape, clothing) and maintain occluder resolution above 30,000 pixels for visual clarity.
+All contributors (the authors) are professionally accountable for video quality.
+The entire dataset is uniformly annotated to facilitate efficient benchmarking across models.